tazzytazzy/fluent-support-email-parser/README.md

 ## What's changed from the original:
 - Usable documentation on how to use the code.
-- Proper testing usual actual configuration data.
+- Proper testing using actual configuration data.
 - Uses node version 22, upgrade 14.
 - Uses aws sdk 3.
 Make it much lighter which results in faster startup time, this makes it cheaper to use.
 - Handles multiple domains.